andiz-hang/language-sudoku/README.md

-This is a README File
+This app is a Sudoku game designed to allow for users to learn Chinese characters